racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 - SD Card Reader (Enable Sinetek-rtsx.kext in Config.plist because it is unstable to be left on by default)
 - Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) to enable HiDPI
 - If you are using a usb mouse with side buttons, you can spoof apple usb mouse by change the pid and vid in AnyAppleUSBMouse.kext/Info.plist and enable it in Config.plist.
+- Sidecar (Wired Sidecar works but only in Macbook9,1 SMBIOS, which has bad battery life, you can choose what you want)

 # What doesn't work
 - VGA
-- Sidecar (Wired Sidecar works but only in Macbook9,1 SMBIOS, which has bad battery life, you can choose what you want)
-- With the IntelBluetoothFirmware.kext and Airportitlwm.kext or itlwm.kext enabled Bluetooth headphones only work when you are not connected to any wifi network or turn off wifi.
-This is a known issue with 7265 and 7260 cards.
-You can get 8x series cards to fix this or buy the recomended cards (DW1820A 00JT494 or Broadcom BCM94360CSAX)

 ## Note: If you need to edit Config.plist, don't use OpenCore configurator or Clover configurator, use PlistEdit pro , Proppertree, or Xcode.